Signaling Protocol Specification

 Missions

-The missions are handled by IROC Fleet Manager: node responsible of sending the mission to the robots, monitoring their progress and sending the aggregated information to the IROC Bridge.
+The missions are handled by IROC Fleet Manager: a node responsible for sending the mission to the robots, monitoring their progress, and sending the aggregated information to the IROC Bridge.

 Sequence Diagram